-Duration and Time Required to Complete the Degree: The DMin program combines academic study with ongoing practice of ministry and is designed to be completed in four years.
-Continuation in the program beyond four years may be granted as follows:
+Duration and Time Required to Complete the Degree: The DMin program combines academic study with ongoing practice of ministry and is designed to be completed in three years.
+A fourth year will normally be granted if the Major Project Consultation has been successfully completed and there is evidence of the will and ability to complete the project within one year.

-- Students approaching the end of the regular fourth year in the program who desire a continuation may make a request in writing to the Doctor of Ministry Committee for a one-year continuation. - Continuation in the program may be granted if the Major Project Consultation (MPC) has been successfully completed and there is evidence of the will and ability to complete the project within one year. - A Continuation Fee set by the Board of Trustees will be charged quarterly when the program continues into a fifth year.
-A Technology Fee and Student Activity Fee will be charged in August and February while a student continues in the program. - The degree is to be completed within 5 academic years from the time of first registration. - Continuation beyond the fifth year to complete the doctoral project may be granted only by special action of the Doctor of Ministry Committee. - The student must submit a written request to the Chair of the DMin Committee stating sufficient reason for the extension and proposing a revised time table for the completion of the project. - Following successful completion of all academic credits and components of the degree, a letter certifying that the student has earned the degree may be requested in writing, for use until the diploma is presented at the following commencement.
+- A Continuation Fee set by the Board of Trustees will be charged quarterly when the program continues into a fourth year.
+A Technology Fee and Student Activity Fee will be charged in August and February while a student continues in the program. - Students approaching the end of their fourth year in the program who desire a continuation may make a request in writing to the Doctor of Ministry Committee for a one-year continuation. - The degree is to be completed within 5 academic years from the time of first registration. - Continuation beyond the fifth year to complete the Major Project may be granted only by special action of the Doctor of Ministry Committee. - The student must submit a written request to the Chair of the DMin Committee stating sufficient reason for the extension and proposing a revised time table for the completion of the project. - Following successful completion of all academic credits and components of the degree, a letter certifying that the student has earned the degree may be requested in writing, for use until the diploma is presented at the following commencement.

-Advising: The Vice President of Academic Affairs/Dean of the Seminary and Chair of the Doctor of Ministry Committee will assign advisors to students in Doctor of Ministry Seminar I and Doctor of Ministry Seminar II.
+Advising: The Vice President of Academic Affairs and Chair of the Doctor of Ministry Committee will assign advisors to students at the start of their program.

-- The student is expected to initiate contact with the advisor for counsel and guidance throughout the course of study. - The student must consult the advisor for clearance for registration; approval for registration changes, directed studies, requesting extensions, waiving a requirement, requesting a continuation in the program, requesting a leave of absence and any other academic or disciplinary matter. - During Doctor of Ministry Seminar III, the Vice President of Academic Affairs/Dean of the Seminary in consultation with the student and the Chair of the Doctor of Ministry Committee, will assign a Project Supervisor to guide and assist the student in preparing for the Major Project Consultation.
-In addition to the advising duties noted above, the Project Supervisor will: - Attend the Major Project Consultation (MPC); - Approve the student for graduation; - Aid the student in preparing for the presentation at the Doctor of Ministry Symposium; - Sign off on the final version of the Major Project in preparation for its publication; - o Advise the registrar of the outcome of the MPC and if an outside reader has been engaged.
+The student is expected to initiate contact with the advisor for counsel and guidance throughout the course of study.

+- The student must consult the advisor for clearance for registration; approval for registration changes, directed studies, requesting extensions, waiving a requirement, requesting a continuation in the program, requesting a leave of absence and any other academic or disciplinary matter. - No later than during the required course, "Major Project Proposal Preparation," the Vice President of Academic Affairs in consultation with the student and the Chair of the Doctor of Ministry Committee, will assign a Project Supervisor to guide and assist the student in preparing for the Major Project Consultation.
+In addition to the advising duties noted above, the Project Supervisor will: - Assist in the preparation of the Major Project Proposal; - Attend the Major Project Consultation in person or electronically; - o Guide the student during the research and writing of the Major Project; - Approve the student for graduation; - Aid the student in preparing for the public presentation of the Major Project at the Doctor of Ministry Symposium; - Sign off on the final version of the Major Project in preparation for its publication via ProQuest.

-Transfer of Doctor of Ministry Credits: Whether the student is coming into the DMin program at Lancaster Seminary from another institution or is a Lancaster Seminary doctoral student taking courses at another institution, credits carrying a grade of "B" (grade point value of 3.0 on a 0-4 scale) or better generally may be transferred provided that the transfer credits requested were earned in a post-master's degree program from an accredited theological institution; have not been applied to an another degree already received; were not earned more than ten years prior to matriculation (exception may be sought by written application to the Doctor of Ministry Committee); are appropriate for the Doctor of Ministry degree program; are approved by the Doctor of Ministry Committee, based on these and other transfer of credit policies.
+Transfer of Doctor of Ministry Credits: Whether the student is coming into the DMin program at Lancaster Seminary from another institution or is a Lancaster Seminary doctoral student taking courses at another institution, credits carrying a grade of "B" (grade point value of 3.0 on a 0-4 scale) or better generally may be transferred provided that the transfer credits requested were earned in a post-master's degree program from an accredited theological institution; have not been applied to another degree already received; were not earned more than ten years prior to anticipated graduation; are appropriate for the Doctor of Ministry degree program; are approved by the Doctor of Ministry Committee, based on these and other transfer of credit policies.
 (See also Section 4.).